/terms/sub-document-retrieval · 3 min read · intermediate

 Sub-document retrieval

-Sub-document retrieval is the practice of indexing and retrieving passages or paragraphs rather than whole documents — central to how modern AI engines find relevant content for generative answers.
+Sub-document retrieval is the practice of indexing and retrieving passages or paragraphs rather than whole documents.
+It is a common retrieval pattern in RAG and AI-search systems, especially when long documents need to be matched against specific user queries.

 Citation status